Skip to Main Content

 When you buy a home, it’s important to know how much of your income you can reasonably dedicate to your monthly mortgage payment.
 Figuring this out can mean the difference between living comfortably while maintaining other financial priorities and being “house poor” — struggling to make ends meet month after month.

 So, what percent of income should go to mortgage payments?
-There are a few rules you can apply here, so let’s dig in.
+There are a few different rules you can apply here, so let’s dig in.

-What percentage of income should go to a mortgage?
+What percent of your income should go to your mortgage?

 Every borrower’s situation is different, but there are a few schools of thought on what percent of income should go to mortgage payments — plus some guidelines of how much of your take-home pay for a mortgage is appropriate.